 Sheriff Ana Franklin is soliciting people to join a class action lawsuit against the whistleblowers.
 She is talking to outside attorneys to solicit them to come to Morgan County, Alabama to help her in her endeavor.
-I may be wrong but I can't believe that an elected official should be getting involve in encouraging her employees to file a class action lawsuit against someone who is critical of her.
+I may be wrong but I can't believe that an elected official should be getting involved in encouraging her employees to file a class action lawsuit against someone who is critical of her.
 Ana is doing what she has always done.
-She is hiding behind her thugs who know damn well that unless they can get rid of the whistleblowers Franklin doesn't have a snowballs chance in Hell of winning a bid for reelection.
+She is hiding behind her thugs who know damn well that unless they can get rid of the whistleblowers Franklin doesn't have a snowball's chance in Hell of winning a bid for reelection.
 Sheriff Franklin's thugs and thugamuffins know that when Sheriff Ana Franklin's final curtain call comes either through arrests or through being beaten in her next bid for sheriff they will not have jobs.
 Franklin's thugs have reason to worry.

 To help Ana figure out how to pick her battles if she wants to win the war we did a little search for her.